Osiruss/unique-id/README.md

         composer require russell-kitchen/unique-id

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Unique ID.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for unique-id.

-## Unique ID Overview
+## unique-id Overview

 -Insert text here-

-## Configuring Unique ID
+## Configuring unique-id

 -Insert text here-

-## Using Unique ID
+## Using unique-id

 -Insert text here-

-## Unique ID Roadmap
+## unique-id Roadmap

 Some things to do, and ideas for potential features:

 * Release it

 Brought to you by [russell-kitchen](https://github.com/russell-kitchen)
-# unique-id